RTS2468/Symbiotic-Universality-Framework/README.md

 Just trying to provide my version of what seems to be a universal framework.
 For anything and everything.
-From virtual particles to univere's, a translator from a person(s) framework relative to the Hyper-verse.
+From virtual particles to univere's, a translator from a Being(s) framework relative to the Hyper-verse.
 Not disproving anyone subjective version since everyone subjective opinion and subjective fact are embedded into the Framework, or else it wouldnt/couldnt/shouldnt(reason why such metaphors and analogies are like complex algroithms to LLMs) even exist.

 Potential(P)(arrow) Acutalized Reality(AR).
 This is why Time exists.
 Why it "feels, measured, sensed" in a single direction.